mzazon/awesome-cloud-projects/aws/visual-serverless-apps-composer/visual-serverless-apps-composer.md

 2. **Implement Advanced Monitoring**: Integrate AWS X-Ray distributed tracing, CloudWatch custom metrics, and CodeCatalyst deployment notifications to create comprehensive observability for your serverless application.

-3. **Add Authentication and Authorization**: Use Application Composer to add Amazon Cognito User Pools and API Gateway authorizers, creating a complete authentication flow with user registration and JWT token validation.
+3. **Add Authentication and Authorization**: Use Infrastructure Composer to add Amazon Cognito User Pools and API Gateway authorizers, creating a complete authentication flow with user registration and JWT token validation.

 4. **Build Event-Driven Architecture**: Extend the design with Amazon EventBridge, SQS queues, and additional Lambda functions to create an event-driven microservices architecture with proper error handling and dead letter queues.